-- (3) Any Dues payable but not paid by a former Member, in relation to a period before the Member's resignation from the Union took effect, may be sued for and recovered in accordance with rule 81 as a debt due to the Union. - (4) A notice delivered in accordance with sub-rule (1) is deemed to have been received by the Union when it was delivered. - (5) A notice of resignation that has been received by the Union is not invalid only because it was not addressed and delivered in accordance with sub-rule (1). - (6) A resignation from Membership is valid, even if it is not effected in accordance with this rule, if the Member is informed in writing by the Union that the resignation has been accepted.
+- (3) Any Dues payable but not paid by a former Member, in relation to a period before the Member's resignation from the Union took effect, may be sued for and recovered in accordance with rule 81 as a debt due to the Union. - (4) A notice delivered in accordance with sub-rule (1) is deemed to have been received by the Union when it was delivered. - (5) A notice of resignation that has been received by the Union is not invalid only because it was not addressed and delivered in accordance with sub-rule (1). - (6) A resignation from Membership is valid, even if it is not affected in accordance with this rule, if the Member is informed in writing by the Union that the resignation has been accepted.

-TRANSPORT WORKERS' UNION OF AUSTRALIA SA/NT BRANCH OPERATING REPORT FOR THE YEAR ENDED 31 DECEMBER 2022
+TRANSPORT WORKERS' UNION OF AUSTRALIA SA/NT BRANCH OPERATING REPORT FOR THE YEAR ENDED 31 DECEMBER 2024 lan Smith was an alternate director of TWUSUPER.
+Sam Mcintosh is a director of TWUSUPER.